Peggy Ashcroft: Honours, awards and memorials

-Ashcroft's British state honours were Commander of the Order of the British Empire (CBE) in 1951 and Dame Commander of the Order (DBE) in 1956.
+Ashcroft's British state honours were Commander of the Order of the British Empire (CBE) in the 1951 Birthday Honours and Dame Commander of the Order (DBE) in the 1956 Birthday Honours.
 Her foreign state honours were the King's Gold Medal, Norway (1955), and the Order of St Olav, Norway (Commander, 1976).
 She was awarded honorary degrees by eight universities and was an honorary fellow of St Hugh's College, Oxford.
 She was awarded a British Film Institute Fellowship in 1989.
 In addition to the Oscar and BAFTA awards, she received a Laurence Olivier Award for Best Actress in a New Play for Old World in 1976, a Venice Film Festival Award for She's Been Away (1989), a BAFTA Award for the television play Caught on a Train (1980), a special award from the British Theatre Association for the television play Cream in My Coffee (1982), a special award from BAFTA (1990) and a special Laurence Olivier Award (1991).

 Ashcroft is commemorated with a memorial plaque in Poets' Corner, Westminster Abbey.
 The Ashcroft Theatre in Croydon was named in her honour in 1962.
 The Royal Shakespeare Company has an Ashcroft Room directly above the Swan Theatre in Stratford-upon-Avon named after her, used for play rehearsals.

+On 13 June 2024, English Heritage unveiled a blue plaque on Ashcroft's birthplace at Tirlemont Road, South Croydon.